demizer/gds/doc/spec.rst

 it on is comodity, but the costs for professional solutions are just too high.
 This cost limitation makes backups a chore, and puts the data at severe risk.

-todrives allows the user to backup all of their data to anything that can be mounted to a mount point in their OS and verify the data to be correct.
-The user is excited, so they scrounge up drives that have been sitting in a shoe box on the top shelf in the closet.
+gds allows the user to backup all of their data to anything that can be mounted to a mount point in their OS and verify the data to be correct.
+The user is excited, so they scrounge up devices that have been sitting in a shoe box on the top shelf in the closet.
 The user needs a way to attach the drive to the storage device, so they purchase an external usb dock at local electronics warehouse.